MaterializeInc/materialize/doc/user/content/sql/system-catalog/mz_internal.md

 Gauge metrics reflect values that can increase or decrease over time.
 Gauge metrics are eventually consistent.
-They may lag the true state of the source by seconds or minutes, but if the source stops ingesting messages the gauges will eventually reflect the true state of the source.
+They may lag the true state of the source by seconds or minutes, but if the source stops ingesting messages, the gauges will eventually reflect the true state of the source.

 `records_indexed` and `bytes_indexed` are the size (in records and bytes